longvu727/allocator/README.md

 `Order` has many carts
 `Cart` has many products

-For the simplicity of implementation, I'm using PHP associated array to full fill the relations.
+For the simplicity of implementation, I'm using PHP associated array to fulfill the relations.

 ### Inventory
 Inventory provide availability of product and quantity.